To be remunerated for your flexibilities, you may participate in the frequency ancillary services by becoming a reserve provider.

 The scheduled capacity level must not exceed the certified level for the reserve providing group.

-Energy is activated automatically via a national signal sent to all capacities scheduled at 5-second intervals.
+Energy is activated automatically via a national signal sent to all reserve providing groups (RPGs) scheduled at 5-second intervals.
 This signal is referred to as Level N of load-frequency control.

 Energy is paid for at the spot price.